I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Data Collection

 \item \textit{Filename Based Signatures:} We look for filename based cues to identify spying extensions.
 We use regular expressions like - *track*.js, *trk*.js, *user*.js, *stats*.js, *click*.js to locate files within the packaged code of extensions.
 We discover 79 extensions with suspicious file names matching our criteria and later find 3 to be spying.

-\item \textit{Permission Based Filtering:} Previous work has shown that certain permissions (and their combinations) listed in the Manifest file of extensions can be potentially misused by developers to enable malicious extensions~\cite{kapravelos2014hulk}.
+\item \textit{Permission Based Filtering:} Previous work has shown that certain permissions (and their combinations) listed in the Manifest file can be misused by developers to enable malicious behavior~\cite{kapravelos2014hulk}.
 We extract a candidate set of 150 suspicious extensions which ask for such permissions (e.g., background, webRequest, and activeTab).
 Among these extensions, we verify five extensions to be spying.

-\item \textit{Reported Extensions:} In the past, there have been several reports of spying extensions on the web~\cite{Labs:2015dz}\cite{weissbacherthese}.
-We search the Chrome Web Store for the reported extensions and find 30 extensions reported to be spying in last one year.
-Out of these, we find eight extensions to be still available on the Chrome store and spying. \end{itemize}
+\item \textit{Reported Extensions:} In the past, there have been several media reports of spying extensions~\cite{Labs:2015dz}.
+We search the Chrome store for 30 extensions reported for spying in the last one year, and find 8 extensions to be still available on the store. \end{itemize}

-\subsubsectitle{\textbf{ \ding{193} Verifying whether an extension is spying: }} We start by installing the extension and apply an exhaustive web workload (covering the top 10 Alexa sites in English) that triggers a variety of browser actions (\eg form filling, tab open, mouse scroll) to collect extension behavioral logs.
+\subsubsectitle{\textbf{ \ding{193} Verifying whether an extension is spying: }} After installing the extension, we apply an exhaustive web workload (covering the top 10 Alexa sites in English) that triggers a variety of browser actions (\eg form filling, tab open, mouse scroll) to collect extension behavioral logs.
 We collect information about network requests, changes to the client-side storage, and Chrome API calls to aid our manual human verification process.
 Chrome API calls are logged using the \textit{Chrome Extensions Developer Tool}.\footnote{\url{https://chrome.google.com/webstore/detail/ohmmkhmmmpcnpikjeljgnaoabkaalbgc/}} In order to capture networks requests generated by the extension, we use a \textit{record-replay} network tracing setup\footnote{\url{https://github.com/chromium/web-page-replay}}.
 In the \emph{record} phase, the workload is applied without loading the extension, and all network requests are cached.
 In the \emph{replay} phase, we run the workload with the extension loaded and serve requests from the cache when available and log any additional HTTP requests generated by the extension.